 1. Get Cash 24/7 with Seven-Day Settlements

-If most of your sales occur on the weekend, then seven-day settlement can go some way to solving this headache.
-By settling every day you’ll no longer need to wait until Monday to receive the weekend’s takings.
+If most of your sales occur on the weekend, then seven-day settlement can go some way to solving the headache of waiting for your weekend sales to reach your accounts.

 2. Go Mobile

 Banking apps that turn mobile devices into merchant terminals are now available from a number of banks and service providers.
 These generally involve some additional hardware for the phone or tablet in the form of a card reader, and some software from an app or website.

 The advantage of this is you can accept payment on the spot, rather than sending out an invoice or waiting for a cheque to clear.
 And as Canstar business systems analyst Adam Beu points out, “If the clearing account is with the same institution as the merchant terminal, the money could clear that day.”